arupalan/PriceBasket/README.md

 * **BasketRequestItem** *Encapsulates a BasketRequestItem which is requested to be added to the basket.
 For simplicity of json; it is as it is but will be advantageous to have the Name and Unit as readonly.
 You can leverage json schema validation and a factory to provide this immutability.*

+* **BasketResultItem** *Encapsulates a priced BasketRequestItem which is requested to be added to the basket.
+For simplicity of json; it is as it is but will be advantageous to have the Name and Unit as readonly.
+You can leverage json schema validation and a factory to provide this immutability.*

 # Source code struture.
 Feature based folder structure

  ![Console Mode](http://www.alanaamy.net/wp-content/uploads/2017/02/pricebasketfolders.png)